-Berberine is a compound in several plants, including goldenseal, barberry, Oregon grape, and tree turmeric.
+Berberine, or berberine hydrochloride, is a compound in several plants, including goldenseal, barberry, Oregon grape, and tree turmeric.

-Studies suggest that berberine has a “harmonious distribution” into several targets in the body, which allows it to fight certain conditions while causing minimal side effects.
+A 2014 review suggests that berberine has a “harmonious distribution” into several targets in the body, which allows it to fight certain conditions while causing minimal side effects.

 Many studies of berberine have indicated that it can treat several metabolic health conditions, including diabetes, obesity, and heart problems.
+It may also

-Although berberine appears to be safe and to cause few side effects, a person should speak with a doctor before taking it.
+Although berberine appears to be safe and cause few side effects, a person should speak with a doctor before taking it.

 The following are conditions that berberine may help treat, according to research.

 Berberine could be an effective antimicrobial agent.
+A

 Inflammation is a key factor in several health conditions, including heart disease and diabetes.

-The same analysis found that a combination of berberine and blood sugar lowering drugs is more effective than the drugs alone.
+The same analysis found that a combination of berberine and blood-sugar-lowering drugs is more effective than the drugs alone.

 Berberine appears to activate AMP-activated protein kinase, which can help regulate how the body uses blood sugar.
-Researchers believe that this activation can help treat diabetes and related health issues, such as obesity and high cholesterol.
+Researchers believe this activation can help treat diabetes and related health issues, such as obesity and high cholesterol.